Traders T&Cs

 The ‘Official’ Stuff

 - Pitches are allocated at the discretion of the festival.
 We reserve the right to select your location for aesthetics, spacing and prevention of duplication of product offer.
-However, please feel free to contact us if you have a strong preference for either the park or the town and we will take this into consideration.
+However, please feel free to contact us with your preferences and we will take this into consideration.

 - Stalls must be staffed at all times during the festival opening hours – 11:00- 17:00.